Jim Jordan

-Jordan is a close ally of former president Donald Trump.
-During Trump's presidency, Jordan sought to discredit investigations into Russian interference in the 2016 election and staged a sit-in to prevent a Trump impeachment inquiry hearing over the Trump-Zelenskyy telephone controversy.
+Jordan is a close ally of President Donald Trump.
+During Trump's first presidency, Jordan sought to discredit investigations into Russian interference in the 2016 election and staged a sit-in to prevent a Trump impeachment inquiry hearing over the Trump–Zelenskyy telephone controversy.
 After Joe Biden won the 2020 presidential election and Trump tried to overturn the election, Jordan supported lawsuits to challenge the election results and voted not to certify the Electoral College results.
-He has refused to cooperate with the United States House Select Committee in connection with the January 6, 2021 storming of the U.S. Capitol, which subpoenaed him on May 12, 2022.
+He refused to cooperate with the U.S. House Select Committee on the January 6 Attack, which subpoenaed him on May 12, 2022.

+Jordan, who opposed Kevin McCarthy during his failed bid to succeed Boehner as speaker in 2015, later became one of McCarthy's closest allies; Jordan supported McCarthy during the January 2023 Speaker of the House election.
+After McCarthy was removed as speaker, Jordan stood in the October 2023 election to replace him.
+He became the second nominee of the House Republican Conference after Steve Scalise withdrew, but failed to win the speakership in three rounds of voting and withdrew his nomination.

 Early life and education

-Jordan was born and raised in Champaign County, Ohio, the son of Shirley and John Jordan.
+Jordan was born in Troy, Ohio, the son of Shirley and John Jordan, and raised in Champaign County, Ohio.
 He attended and wrestled for Graham High School, graduating in 1982.
 He won state championships all four years he was in high school and compiled a 156–1 win–loss record.

-He then enrolled at the University of Wisconsin–Madison, where he became a two-time NCAA Division I wrestling champion.
-Jordan won the 1985 and 1986 NCAA championship matches in the 134 lb weight class.
-He graduated with a bachelor's degree in economics in 1986.
-He lost the 57–62 kg featherweight semifinal match at the 1988 US Olympic wrestling trials, failing to qualify for the Olympic team.
+After high school, Jordan went to the University of Wisconsin–Madison, where he became a two-time NCAA Division I wrestling champion.
+Jordan won the 1985 and 1986 NCAA championship matches in the 134 lb weight class, defeating future multi time World and Olympic champion John Smith in the former.
+He lost the 57–62 kg featherweight semifinal match at the 1988 US Olympic wrestling trials against Smith, failing to qualify for the Olympic team in freestyle wrestling.
+Jordan graduated from Wisconsin in 1986 with a bachelor's degree in economics.

-Jordan earned a master's degree in education from Ohio State University and a Juris Doctor from the Capital University Law School.
+Jordan later earned a master's degree in education from Ohio State University and received a Juris Doctor degree from the Capital University Law School in 2001.
 In a 2018 interview, Jordan said he never took the bar examination.